-Car accidents are very expensive.
+Car accidents are expensive.
 Even minor damage can cost you thousands of dollars to repair.
 They’re also very common.
-The National Highway Traffic Safety Administration (NHTSA) reported 6.7 million car crashes in 2019.
-That’s why you need auto insurance that protects your car.
-This is where collision insurance comes in.
+The National Highway Traffic Safety Administration (NHTSA) reported 6.7 million auto crashes in 2019.
+That’s why collision insurance coverage is so important.

-Understanding collision car insurance isn’t difficult.
-But knowing how it works and how it differs from other coverages could save you thousands of dollars.
-This article will help you learn more about collision auto coverage.
-We’ll cover:
+Understanding how collision insurance works and how it differs from other coverages could save you thousands of dollars.
+In this article, we help you have a better understanding of this essential car insurance coverage, including:

 - Frequently asked questions

-Collision insurance pays for repairs, minus your deductible, when there’s damage to your car.
+Collision coverage pays for repairs, minus your deductible, when there’s damage to your car.
 The damage can result from hitting another vehicle or object like a sign, tree, or pothole.
-Collision also helps pay to replace your car if your insurance company declares it a total loss.
+It also helps pay to replace your vehicle if your insurer declares it a total loss.

-Collision car insurance covers many types of collisions and accidents.
+Collision coverage covers many types of accidents.
 But it’s important to remember that it only covers incidents that are within your control as a driver.
 This includes:

 - Head-on collisions